What is a composite bifold door? Benefits, comparisons, colours and glass

 What is triple-glazing?

 Triple-glazing is made with three panes of glass rather than one (single glazing) or two (double glazing).
 Three panes of glass are placed with a cavity between each pane.
 This cavity is often filled with an inert gas.
 This combination is designed to help insulate your home and reduce any lost energy.
+In addition, if you live in a more exposed area of the UK, triple glazing can help to protect your home and keep it warm during varying weather conditions.

 Glass: safety and security